Before etranacogene dezaparvovec, there was AMT-060.

 To further enhance the response to this gene therapy, we replaced the factor IX gene with a slightly modified form that was shown to produce significantly higher levels of factor IX activity compared to the form used in AMT-060.
 This new version of

-AMT-061 has been studied in 1 trial to confirm that it causes the liver to produce higher levels of factor IX activity.7 No serious adverse events have been reported for the 3 patients who received AMT-061.
-Two patients did experience two brief incidents of increased liver enzymes after receiving the gene therapy, but these resolved without treatment and have not recurred.7 Mean factor IX activity for the 3 patients was 47% when measured 6 months after treatment with AMT-061.8 AMT-061 is now being investigated in the HOPE-B phase 3 clinical trial.
+AMT-061 has been studied in 1 trial to confirm that it causes the liver to produce higher levels of factor IX activity.7 No treatment-related serious adverse events have been reported for the 3 patients who received AMT-061.* After receiving the gene therapy, 2 patients experienced brief incidents of increased liver enzymes (3 in one patient, 1 in another) considered unrelated to treatment, but these resolved without intervention or impact on FIX activity.7 Mean factor IX activity for the 3 patients was 45% when measured 36 weeks after treatment with AMT-061.8 AMT-061 is now being investigated in the HOPE-B phase 3 clinical trial.

 uniQure is delivering on the promise of gene therapy – single treatments with potentially curative results.
 The company is developing several gene therapies for the treatment of patients with liver/metabolic, central nervous system, and other severe genetic diseases.